 “You always told me I believe in you, you’re going to make shots, you’re going to be a great player.
 That allowed me to be a confident person myself and help me grow as a person.
 I’ve tried to be every bit the player you wanted me to be, but you’ve made me a better man and that’s the most important thing.
 I’m 10 times the better man than what I was when I got here.”

-That was 2016.
+That was in 2016.
 Roy Williams had been the head coach of the North Carolina NCAA basketball team for 13 years at that point.
-Now he’s retiring after the 2021 season, completing 18 years of coaching at the highest level of college sports.
+He retired after the 2021 season, completing 18 years of coaching at the highest level of college sports.

 Williams was able to remain a head coach of the same team for so long at that level because of his basketball intelligence but also his emotional intelligence.

 He became head coach of North Carolina when he was 52.
 So from the ages of 52 through 70, he’s had to connect with players who were either teenagers or the youngest possible adults.
 He’s always been at least 30 years older than his players.